Pidnotexhausted/uart_STM32F407VGT6/README.md

 - Write a function to send 8bits:
   + write a char to DR register
   + wait for TC bit in SR register set (transmission completed)
+- Write a function to receive data:
+  + wait for RXNE bit to be set.
+This indicates data has been received and can be read
+  + read DR (this clears RXNE bit also)